nathancarter/mocg/docs/software-packages.md

 ![Contents of Time Lapse Assembler disk image](images/time-lapse-assembler-installation.png)

+!!! tip
-You only need to follow this installation procedure once.
+    You need to follow this installation procedure only once.
 Now that the software is installed on your computer, to launch it, simply navigate to your Applications folder (which appears in the Dock, for many users) and double-click Time Lapse Assembler.

 Mac users will need to ensure that all frames of an animation are in JPEG format.
 To do so, see the Mac OS X Service I provide for that purpose,